Rurouni Kenshin: The Motion Picture: Plot

 Kenshin and Sanosuke find that the rebellious group cornered in an area with his wounded soldiers.
 Kenshin and Shigure have a rematch.
 As Shigure has remembers Kenshin's moves used against Gentatsu, he takes the upperhand until his enemy creates his own variation of his fighting style.
 Defeated, Shigure tells Kenshin to kill him, but he claims he will not kill anymore.
 As Toki appears to request Shigure to give up, he accepts to give in to the police.
 However, Tamono arrives and orders his troops to gun down everybody in the area.
 In order to save Toki, Shigure uses his body as a shield, dying in the process.
 An enraged Kenshin takes down the corrupt official while Yamagata stops the other men.
-Meanwhile, Saito kills the other traitor, Kawaji.
+Meanwhile, Saito kills the other traitor.
 In the aftermath, Kenshin confesses to Toki that he killed his brother in the Bakumatsu but she does not hold hatred towards him for that.
 Toki returns to Yokohama to carry on the dream of the man she loved.

 Cast

-The movie's characters are voiced by: